Have questions? Leave your message here or Schedule a quick call with our manager now

-Mobile commerce has become one of the major channels for shopping.
-Consumers rely more and more on their smartphones and merchants become more and more creative in ways of applying mobile technologies to drive profits.
+Mobile commerce, or m-commerce, is the buying and selling of goods and services through mobile devices such as smartphones and tablets.
+It has become one of the major channels for shopping, as consumers rely more and more on their smartphones and merchants become increasingly creative in the ways they apply mobile technologies to drive profits.

 So what should we expect from m-commerce in the coming years?